windwood-xmu/coderbot/README.md

 - [x] Upgrade to the latest blockly version
 - [ ] Write the block's python generator to be compatible with the new Coderbot object (work is started)
 - [ ] Write new blocks (like GPIO's sensor blocks, hear blocks, event driven blocks, etc...)
-- [ ] Simplify code generation when the admin configuration page is done by using decorated classes or subclasses for coderbot.motors calls (to render readable code for childs)
+- [ ] Simplify code generation by using decorated classes or subclasses for coderbot.motors calls (to render readable code for childs)
 - [x] Use private user configuration for basic blocks (for default parameters)
 - [ ] Rewrite the javascript code generator to use Blockly debugger

 **Program API**
 - [x] Rewrite cleanly the program API
 - [x] Integrate the run/abort program feature (execution is done in a secure environment)
+- [ ] Integrate a console log

 **Web based UI**
 - [x] Login available - only if a username.cfg file exists, no password is needed, only one user at a time for now